starship/starship/docs/config/README.md

 The `name` and `version` are discovered by running
 `cc --version`.
 It works if `cc` is `gcc` or `clang`.

+NB that `version` is not in the default format.

 ### Example